Robodox-599/2016_Neonatologist/README.md

          - In the future, this code may be condensed down into one button that activates a sequence with an automatic reset.
 ####Lift:
+######This subsystem's code is temporarily on hold because the lift's construction is postponed until after every other subsystem is built.
+The other subsystems have precedence over this code, so we will probably resume with this towards the end of Build Season.
 **Lifting the Portcullis:**

          - Two buttons, one to open and close the pistons (3).